tomsim/Z80-MBC/README.md

    * pcput filename.ext
    * pcget filename.ext

+8) Upgrade CP/M
+   * Use idisk4 or the idisk procedure (#1 above) to load a hex file from newcpm folder

-8) Experiment with an alternate boot disk
+9) Experiment with an alternate boot disk
    * Make sure drive D is empty or you don't care about it
    * format 3 /s system2     (or whatever label you like)
-   * At this point, drive D will be unreadable because CP/M thinks it is a data format disk but it isn't
+   * At this point, drive D will be unreadable because CP/M thinks it is a data format disk but it isn't (unless using R080720 CP/M)
-   * Run dsys.com
+   * Run dsys.com (ONLY IF USING R050720)
    * Now drive D will be readable
    * Copy files over to drive D that you want on your new boot disk - This could include overwriting the system tracks with a new version of CP/M or other OS
    * Reboot with User button down (requires R050720 Firmware)
    * Select option to swap disk 0 and 3
    * System will now boot off disk 3 which will be A
-   * Now drive 0 is D (was A) and is unreabled for the same reason
+   * Now drive 0 is D (was A) and is unreabled for the same reason (unless using R080720 CP/M)
-   * Run dsys to be able to use drive 0 (as D:)
+   * Run dsys to be able to use drive 0 (as D:)  (ONLY IF USING R050720)
-   * Run ddata to restore drive D to using the data disk format
+   * Run ddata to restore drive D to using the data disk format (ONLY IF USING R050720)
    * Cold reboot (user button) to reverse the A/D swap

-Note: I may modify CP/M to understand that a C3 starts a boot disk and anything else (20, E5) is a data disk.
-Stay tuned.
+   * IMPORTANT: CP/M R080720 does NOT need dsys and ddata and you should NOT run them with any version except R050720.
+I will be moving these out of the main folders